SalvatoreSantamaria/working-with-git-branches/readme.md

 force delete a branch: `git branch -D <branch-name>` see branch history: `git log` or `git log --oneline`

+View changes that aren't pushed yet: `git diff origin/master..HEAD`q

+Save your changes, back to last commit `git reset HEAD^ --soft` Discard changes, back to last commit `git reset HEAD^ --hard`

+Turn your local repository into a mirror image of the remote of your choice *Remember to replace `origin` and `master` with the remote and branch that you want to synchronize with*
+* Retrieve lastest data from the original: `git fetch origin`
+* throw away all my changes, forget everything on my current local branch make it same orgin/master: `git reset --hard origin/master`
+* Remove unwanted files from your working directory: `git clean -f -d`

+*If you need to undo a commit, use revert*

+To overwrite your local files do:

+git fetch --all
+git reset --hard <remote>/<branch_name>
+For example:

+git fetch --all
+git reset --hard origin/master

 ---
 ## Merge